All Episodes

 Well, your uncle was an amazing man, and I know you fight for his legacy.

-I don't want to turn this into a political segment, but I I do think there's something going on.
+I don't want to turn this into a political segment, but I do think there's something going on.

-This this is not an outlier.
+This is not an outlier.

 I think the records, and thank God our American family, everybody, every demographic now is now benefiting from the conservative policies of the president.

-Uh we love you.
+We love you.

 I don't unfortunately get it off with all the news going on, but we love you.